a1886557/cybersec-exam-notes-2025/cybersec_exam_notes_FINAL.md

 #### Definition of Ethics
 > "Ethics are a system of principles and rules concerning moral obligations and regard for the rights of others"
+- **Simple rule for ethics:** What we are interested in here is harm minimisation.

 #### Key Components
 - **Moral obligations**